treehouses/treehouses.github.io/pages/blog/20200724-cliandremote.md

 When the user taps on the button specified by this listener, `treehouses remote key send <profile>` is sent to the Pi and the app will receive the message in the handler implemented before this step.

 After this, everything else is up to you to implement.
+Good luck!